mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 \end{align*}
 </div>

 The application of this function to $'(1 \space 5 \space 3 \space 4)$, for example, would return 5.
-Our implementation of `min` is nearly identical, simply changing the criterion of the sort.
+Our implementation of `min` is nearly identical, simply changing the criterion of the fold.

 <div>
 \begin{align*}